 A breakdown of traditional (native) administration and historical tribal alliances (for example between Misseriya and Bargo) comprises another cause of conflict over land.
 Some sections are demanding new native administration structures which reflect contemporary relationships.
-The creation of new localities and non-demarcation of boundaries (e.g. Lagawa-Keilak) have also fuelled unresolved tensions between tribes over land.
+The creation of new localities and non-demarcation of boundaries (e.g. Lagawa-Keilak) have also fuelled unresolved tensions between tribes over land139.

-2.3 Socio-economic underdevelopment and conflicting livelihoods areas are less developed than the rest of the State, both as a result of the war and because of access restrictions imposed by the administration.
+2.3 Socio-economic underdevelopment and conflicting livelihoods

+The GoNU designated Southern Kordofan as a priority area for additional funding, but thus far the peace dividend has been slow to materialise.
+This undermines trust in peace and increases the attractiveness of armed options.
+Unemployment rates, particularly among youth, are high and access to basic services like clean drinking water, health care and educational facilities remain limited.
+SPLA areas are less developed than the rest of the State, both as a result of the war and because of access restrictions imposed by the administration.
 The influx of returnees has stressed even further problems associated infrastructure and services.
-In a 2009 NDI study, the population expressed little hope for improved conditions in the future 140.
+In a 2009 NDI study, the population expressed little hope for improved conditions in the future140.
 The Border Governors' Forums which began in Kadugli with a strong backing from Governor Haroun has managed to ensure development opportunities for the State as could the belated activation of the Unity Fund.